-Contractor agree(s) to make advanced deposits in advance of cutting.
-These deposits may be in the form of cash (in a form agreed to by UMRWA).
-Advanced deposits will be in such amounts as to maintain an unobligated balance sufficient enough to cover the value of timber to be cut plus required deposits.
-UMRWA and Contractor will agree on a systematic approach to provide sufficient advanced deposits.
+Contractor shall be required to make advanced cash deposits in advance of cutting included timber.
+These deposits shall be in cash in a form agreed to by UMRWA.
+Advanced deposits will be in such amounts as to maintain an unobligated balance sufficient enough to cover the bid value of timber to be cut plus required deposits for road maintenance (\$1.07/CCF) and slash disposal (\$3.71/CCF) as described in Exhibit A. Contractor and UMRWA will agree on a systematic approach to provide sufficient advanced deposits.